Zymbit-Docs/docs/content/tutorials/digital-wallet/ethereum-signing-example/index.md

 This is the ethereum public address of our sender.
 The sender signs the transaction and sends it out.
 Once the receiver gets the transaction they will see it was from this sender's address.

 {{< callout notice >}}
-NOTE!

-To properly send out transaction to the ropsten test network with this sender's address.
+To properly send out transaction to the Ropsten test network with this sender's address.
 We need funds in this address to pay for the fees required to send out this transaction.

 Because Ropsten is a test network for development, we can fund ethereum addresses for free with test ether.
 (Note: There is only one address per day limit).